rimsiw/linux-cs2-skyve-guide/README.md

 Now you should be able to run Skyve without any issues!
 Do so with the command ```$ WINEPREFIX=/home/yourusername/.local/share/wineprefixes/Skyve wine Skyve.exe``` inside the folder you have ``Skyve.exe`` in.

 # Current Issues:
 - Scrolling too fast on the PDX Mods tab can cause the app to crash.
-I couldn't figure out what causes it, so currently the only known workaround is to scroll relatively slowly.
+This issue doesn't seem to appear if you have ``allfonts`` installed.